corelight/community-id-spec/README.md

-- Collisions in the community ID, while undesirable, are not considered fatal, since the user should still possess the monitor's native ID mechanism (hopefully stronger than the community ID) output available for disambiguation.
+- Collisions in the community ID, while undesirable, are not considered fatal, since the user should still possess the monitor's native ID mechanism (hopefully stronger than the community ID) for disambiguation.

 - The hashing mechanism uses seeding to enable additional control;
   this mechanism gets out of the way so it doesn't affect operation for operators not interested in it.

 - The hash algorithm is SHA1.
 Future hash versions may switch it or allow additional configuration.
-The overall hashed flow tuple data align on 32-bit boundary.

-- The SHA1 result gets base64-encoded to reduce output volume compared to the usual ASCII-based SHA1 representation.
+- The binary 20-byte SHA1 result gets base64-encoded to reduce output
+  volume compared to the usual ASCII-based SHA1 representation.
+This assumes that space, not computation time, is the primary concern, and may become configurable in a later version.

 - The resulting flow ID includes a version number to make the underlying community ID implementation explicit.
 This allows users